 - Preheat an electric griddle to 350 degrees or heat a large cast iron or nonstick skillet over medium heat.

-- Combine pancake mix, water, and mashed bananas in a large bowl, stirring just until moistened.
+- Combine pancake mix, (cinnamon, if using) water, and mashed bananas in a large bowl, stirring just until moistened.

 - Pour about 1/4 cup batter per pancake onto a hot nonstick griddle or nonstick skillet.
 I use a 1/4 cup dry measuring cup.

 - Cook 2 to 3 minutes or until tops are covered with bubbles and edges looked cooked when lifted with a spatula.
 If the edges look brown before the tops are bubbly, your heat is too hot.

 - Carefully turn pancakes over with a spatula that won’t scratch the nonstick surface; cook about 1 minute more or until bottoms are lightly browned.